 Congratulations!
 You went through a rigorous training programme overseas and are now a qualified teacher.
-How do you transfer your training and experience to schools in the UK?
+But how do you transfer your training and experience to teaching roles in the UK?

 Let’s face it; you are needed.
 Teachers have to take time out of the school day for lesson planning.
 They sometimes fall sick (it’s a fulfilling, yet stressful job).
 They go on leave.
 There will be planned and unplanned absences.
 Fortunately for you, children have to go to school.
 We are yet to invent a technology that can enhance children’s learning and supervise them at the same time.
 Real human beings with the passion, skills and experience are needed to raise the next generation.